-Answer: We cannot tell you exactly why Las Vegas, NV registration fees are higher than those of a car owner registering a car in Los Angeles, CA but likely Nevada's motor vehicle registration fees are more than those in California due to NV not having state income tax and thus charging higher rates for things such as registration to help pay for the state's needs, such as the upkeep of the roadways.
+Answer: We cannot tell you exactly why Las Vegas, NV registration fees are higher than those of a car owner registering a car in Los Angeles, CA but likely Nevada's motor vehicle registration fees are more than those in California due to NV not having state income tax.
+Consequently, Nevada charges higher rates for things such as registration to help pay for the state's needs, such as the upkeep of the roadways.

 Both states have many fees involved with your registration fees.
 The NV DMV notes that they charge a basic Registration Fee, Governmental Services Taxes and miscellaneous fees for titles, license plates, inspections, etc. Registration fees are charged based on the class of the vehicle and its weight.
 Funds are used primarily for state road construction.

-California has fees such as the basic registration fee, CHP fee, license plate fee, Vehicle License Fee, title fee, use fee, country fees, etc. In CA fee go to cities and counties, California highway patrol, department of motor vehicles, state highways various state agencies and the state's general fund.
+California has fees such as the basic registration fee, CHP fee, license plate fee, Vehicle License Fee, title fee, use fee, country fees, etc. In CA, fees go to cities and counties, California highway patrol, department of motor vehicles, state highways various state agencies and the state's general fund.

-This article does however mentioned that in early May 2009 a Bill was trying to be passed in the NV legislation that would increase the fine for not registering your vehicle in Nevada from its current penalty of $250 to $1000 to try and discourage people from keeping their out of state registration and plates on their car when they have moved to NV.
+This article does mention that in early May 2009 a bill was trying to be passed in the NV legislation that would increase the fine for not registering your vehicle in Nevada from its current penalty of $250 to $1000 to try and discourage people from keeping their out of state registration and plates on their car when they moved to NV.
 The bill would allow the $1,000 fine to be reduced to $200 if the offender registers the vehicle.

-Also in the area of Las Vegas, Clark County voters approved a local tax increase so that the sales tax in that county will increase to 8 percent from its current 7.75 percent and this makes difference when bringing in a car from out of state if the Nevada DMV charges the new resident the difference between that amount of sales tax they paid out of state and what would have been due in Nevada.
-So the excess sales tax due may be another reason that some new residents do not bother to change over their registration and plates to NV from their previous state of residence.
+Also in the area of Las Vegas, Clark County voters approved a local tax increase so that the sales tax in that county will increase to 8 percent from its current 7.75 percent.
+This makes a difference when bringing in a car from out of state if the Nevada DMV charges the new resident the difference between that amount of sales tax they paid out of state and what would have been due in Nevada.
+The excess sales tax due may be another reason that some new residents do not bother to change over their registration and plates to NV from their previous state of residence.